All mortgage lenders will provide a three-month mortgage payment holiday for borrowers affected by coronavirus.

 “Can I get a payment break if I am in an IVA?”

 Yes, you can.
 An IVA will have wrecked your credit score but that is irrelevant – your lender still has to offer a payment break.
+You can also get a break from your IVA payments, see IVAs and Coronavirus.

 What if I still have problems after 3 months?